 Sand Bay is a most popular holiday destination and is also famous with beachcombers, and equestrians because of its long and flat expanse.
 There are various cafes and tea rooms on the beachfront that offer delicious local snacks.

 Sand Bay is one of the ideal destinations to enjoy camping and caravan touring.
 Moreover, visitors can also hit nearby bars prominent to the beach to fill their travel content with the local culture.

 Accessibility: Sand Bay is situated at a distance of 38 km from the main city of Bristol and can be easily reached via public and private transport.

 5. Kilve Beach

-A 1 hour and 30-minute drive along the beautiful shoreline and 75 km distance from the city center of Bristol, Kilve Beach is popular as the Jurassic Coast of the Bristol Channel.
-The rocky shoreline, large grassy expanse makes Kilve Beach an exciting place for photography and a quick getaway.
+A 1 hour and 30-minute drive along the beautiful shoreline and 75 km distance from the city centre of Bristol, Kilve Beach is popular as the Jurassic Coast of the Bristol Channel.
+The rocky shoreline, and large grassy expanse makes Kilve Beach an exciting place for photography and a quick getaway.

 6. Clevedon Beach

 An old Victorian seaside resort situated at a 41 km distance from the main city of Bristol, Clevedon Beach opens at the mouth of River Severn with tranquil shorelines and an admiring composition of shingles.